What is Health Psychology?

 What does it mean to be “board certified?”

 Dr. Danielle Koby has board certification from the American Board of Professional Psychology (or ABPP).
 Beyond earning a doctorate degree and obtaining a license to practice clinical psychology, being ABPP board certified requires rigorous additional training.
 For Dr. Koby this included two additional years of supervised training in a hospital setting.
 In other words, Dr. Koby went above and beyond what most clinical psychologists do after becoming licensed.
-In fact, the most recent data indicate that only 4% of practicing psychologists in the U.S. are board certified.
+The most recent data indicate that only 4% of practicing psychologists in the U.S. are board certified, including only 307 clinical health psychologists.

 Board certification signifies that a clinician has proven themselves to be expertly specialized in one or more particular areas.
 In the case of Clinical Health Psychology, Dr. Koby has expert scientific knowledge of the inter-relationships among behavioral, emotional, cognitive, social, and biological components in health and disease.